Eben-DevOps/Static-HTML-Site/README.md

 # Deploying a Static Website on Nginx with Azure Linux Server

-This guide will walk you through the steps to deploy a static website using Nginx on an Azure Linux server.
-Nginx is a popular web server known for its performance and low resource consumption, making it ideal for hosting static websites.
+This guide will walk you through deploying a static website using Nginx on an Azure Linux server.

 ## Prerequisites